joannembl/crafted-digital-mini-os/README.md

 ### Demo Builder
 - AI Demo Studio
+- **DemoForge Engine** — deterministic, no-AI demo generator with manual theme/layout selection
 - Google Places Import
 - Business Research
 - Creative Brief Builder
 - Demo Deployment to GitHub Pages
 - Preview & Publish Workflow

+### DemoForge Engine
+A fully deterministic alternative to the AI generation path — no external AI provider, no network call, runs entirely from saved prospect data.

+- **Theme + layout system** — themes are grouped by business category (automotive, detailing, cafe, restaurant, beauty, fitness, professional, local) with multiple visual variants per category; layouts (`split-impact`, `editorial-stack`, `angled-feature`, `local-story`) genuinely reorder page sections, not just recolor them
+- **Manual override** — pick a specific theme/layout from the Demo Builder UI instead of relying on the automatic pick, or leave on Auto
+- **Real-data-driven copy** — headline, hero highlight, and business description pull from actual saved fields (Google rating, review count, city parsed from address, Instagram/Facebook handles) instead of generic filler text; no invented claims when the data isn't there
+- **Real hours** — condenses `google_opening_hours` into readable ranges (e.g. "Monday – Friday")
+- **Real directions & reviews links** — "Get Directions" uses `google_maps_url` or the saved address; "Read reviews on Google" links out rather than fabricating testimonial quotes
+- Shared file: `supabase/functions/_shared/demo-forge.ts` — imported by both the frontend (`ProspectsContext.jsx`) and the `generate-demo-ai` edge function, so the same engine powers the no-AI button and the AI-fallback path

+> **Workflow note:** `deploy-demo-site` publishes whatever is saved in `demo_site_html`/`demo_site_css`, falling back to its own generic template only if those fields are empty.
+Always generate the demo (DemoForge or AI) *before* clicking Deploy, or the published site won't reflect what you built.

 ### Team Collaboration
 - Multi-workspace support